 Fortunately, you’ve stumbled across the just right newsletter to help you incorporate your values, interests, ambitions, and identities into a coherent career and lifestyle.

 The Jungle Gym is a newsletter that comes out roughly every month and covers career strategy learning and the Future of Work.

 To give you a flavor of what you’re signing up for, here are a few articles you can check out:

 To get articles like these delivered to your inbox, just click the button here to subscribe.

 👋 Hey there, I’m Nick.

-I’ve spent the better part of the last decade building channels for talent development and helping people make progress in their careers.
+I’ve spent the better part of the last decade working in talent development.

 As for my own education, I have an MBA from Stanford GSB as well as a Psych BA from Stanford.

 As of the end of 2022, the newsletter has over 10,000 subscribers.

 Here are some of the lovely things that a few of them have said about the Jungle Gym: